dundey/zetta/README.md

 ### Overview of `rudolph_crawler.py`

-- Goes to amazon.com in headless mode, with a real looking user-agent to reduce the chance of being blocked
+- Goes to amazon.com in headless mode, with a real-looking user-agent to reduce the chance of being blocked.
-- Sometimes Amazon will not load properly or break on interaction, and the crawler needs to be rerun
+- Sometimes Amazon will not load properly or break on interaction, and the crawler needs to be rerun.
-- Amazon is a dynamic website and the crawler can't do anything alone, so we needed the help of a UI framework like Selenium
+- Amazon is a dynamic website and the crawler can't do anything alone, so we needed the help of a UI framework like Selenium.
-- We use Selenium to click through the menus, so that the needed links will load in the DOM
+- We use Selenium to click through the menus, so that the needed links will load in the DOM.
-- The crawler, now aslo known as Rudolph, is happy to visit and check if all links are working
+- The crawler, now also known as Rudolph, is happy to visit and check if all links are working.
-- Unfortunatelly Amazon is not so welcoming and will often block Rudolph.
+- Unfortunately, Amazon is not so welcoming and will often block Rudolph.
-- Rudolph is stuborn and will visit every one of the category links as per instructions, and will generate a report that includes link, title and status
+- Rudolph is stubborn and will visit every one of the category links as per instructions, and will generate a report that includes link, title, and status.
-- Most of the status will return as 503, but some will go through with 200.
-Rudolph had tried different approaches for simulating more human like behavior, but Amazon is not so easy to fool.
+- Most of the statuses will return as 503, but some will go through with 200.
+Rudolph has tried different approaches for simulating more human-like behavior, but Amazon is not so easy to fool.

 ### Notes
-I'm sure there is a way to get the correct codes for each URL, but this crawler is already passed the scope of "simple", and using a differnt IP address for each URL check, or loading each page in full with selenium is not very efficient.
+I'm sure there is a way to get the correct codes for each URL, but this crawler has already passed the scope of "simple", and using a different IP address for each URL check, or loading each page in full with Selenium, is not very efficient.